PhotoBiz LLC Logo

 If you want Google to review your updated gallery page more quickly, you can submit your sitemap through Google Search Console.

-Log into Google Search Console and select your website property.
+Log in to Google Search Console and select your website property.
 In the Sitemaps section, enter your sitemap URL.

 Example: